benediktmacnair/sampling_bias_project/README.md

 - **Python Version**: Python 3.8 or higher is required.
 It is strongly recommended to use the version specified in the project's `requirements.txt` or documentation for compatibility.
 - **Operating System**: The project is designed to be cross-platform and should work on Windows and macOS.
 - **Core Libraries**: The project relies on standard Python libraries for data manipulation, numerical operations, machine learning, and visualization.
-These are listed in the `requirements.txt` file and include packages such as:
+These are listed in the `requirements.txt` file.
-  - `pandas`
-  - `numpy`
-  - `scikit-learn`
-  - `xgboost`
-  - `scipy`
-  - `statsmodels`
-  - `matplotlib`
-  - `seaborn`

 ### Code examples for running our Python codes:
-The following files contain the implementation of the key modules and a comparison of the results from various models:

 - **Evaluation.py**:
 This module provides an independent implementation of the **Bayesian Evaluation strategy**, which is designed to address sampling bias in model evaluation.
 For example, to calculate the **AUC metric** with the Bayesian strategy in a credit scoring scenario, you can use the following code.
 The example below uses `y_true_acc` (true targets for accepted applicants), `y_proba_acc` (predicted probabilities for accepted applicants), and `y_proba_rej` (predicted probabilities for rejected applicants).